smohandass/k10-bulk-restore/README.md

 # Kasten Bulk Restore

-This repository contains the script to perform a bulk restore of namespaces using Kasten K10.
+This repository contains the script to perform a bulk restore of namespaces using Kasten k10.

+The script takes namespaces separated by comma as input parameters and checks if k10 RestorePoint or RestorePointContent exists for the namespace in the Target cluster.
+If it exists, the script performs a RestoreAction.
+If it doesn't exist, a warning message is issued and the namespace is skipped.
+The script also reports the status of the RestoreAction based on the provided timeout parameter.

 ## Pre-requisites